Parade

+The Macy's Thanksgiving Day Parade in Manhattan is the world's largest parade.

 A parade is a procession of people, usually organized along a street, often in costume, and often accompanied by marching bands, floats, or sometimes large balloons.
 Parades are held for a wide range of reasons, but are usually some variety of celebration.

 The term "parade" is also used in different contexts; for example, in the Canadian Armed Forces, "parade" is used both to describe the procession and in other informal connotations.

 Protest demonstrations can also take the form of a parade, but these are usually referred to as a march instead.